 When you want to sail to multiple waypoints, you can create a route to connect them.
 When you reach a waypoint, the GPS automatically sets the next waypoint in the route as your next destination.
 This saves you from having to find and select each waypoint individually.
 Routes are also useful to see the total distance of the route when planning a trip.

 After you create a route in your mapping software, you can download it to your GPS device and set the device to follow that route.
 Then all you have to do is sail in the direction that the arrow is pointing.

 My favorite mapping software for building routes is DeLorme Topo.
-The latest version isn’t cheap but older versions are a bargain so long as they are compatible with your PC.
 I recommend at least version 5.0.